aws-samples/aws-hybrid-storage-workshop/scenario-2/module-1/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Changed the AWS console region to eu-central-1
+1. Change the AWS console region to eu-central-1 (Frankfurt), by selecting **EU (Frankfurt)** from the region list in the top right corner of the console.
 2. In the AWS Management Console select **Services** then select **S3** under Storage.
 3. Select **Create Bucket**
 4. Provide a globally unique name for your bucket such as my-storage-workshop-bucket1.
-5. Select the Region to EU (Frankfurt)
+5. Select the Region to **EU (Frankfurt)**
-6. Choose **Create** in the lower left of the dialog without.
+6. Choose **Create** in the lower left of the dialog as a shortcut to create the bucket without advanced options.

 ![scenario-2-module-1-Picture3](../../images/scenario-2-module-1-Picture3.png)